flecsi/flecsi/doc/sphinx/src/user-guide/topologies.rst

 Note the different interpretations of the sizes: ``pair`` doesn't have colors and holds 2 field values, while ``hydro_indices`` has 42 colors with one field value each.

-Coloring slots can be populated only within the top-level action; the lifetime of topologies must be limited to its duration.
+Note also that the lifetime of topology instances must be limited to the top-level action (achieved here by making the slots local variables in it).

 .. vim: set tabstop=2 shiftwidth=2 expandtab fo=cqt tw=72 :